pcerejeira/Portfolio/machine-learning/README.md

 3. [Project 3](./project3): Description of the project and its context.
 Highlight the machine learning techniques, methodologies, and algorithms used, as well as the problem statement and the results achieved.

-I hope you find this section informative and witness my enthusiasm for Machine Learning.
+I hope you find this section informative and witness my enthusiasm for this field.
 I expect to be updating it regularly with new projects.

 ## Connect with me